 Animals play equally, if not more, important roles – be it snakes, whales, dolphins or birds.

-At some point, a question arises on what Jacobean drama had to do with weather.
+At some point, a question arises about what Jacobean drama had to do with the weather.
 If all art is a product of its times, then Gun Island is a perfect response to the destructive world we live in, and for that, it deserves all our attention.

 “If mere words could have this effect, what of the pictures and videos that scroll continuously past our eyes on laptops and cellphones?
 If it is true that a picture is worth a thousand words, what is the power of the billions of images that now permeate every corner of the globe?
 What is the potency of the dreams and desires they generate?
 Of the restlessness they breed?

 Recommended for: All readers, but perhaps leave the young ones out, if you want to protect them from the fear of the world coming to an end.

 - Read this article on rare books in India, for kicks

 - Read this fantastic feature in The Hindu about how weather changes affect the lives of Malabar fishermen

 - Chinatown Days by Rita Chowdhury, to understand the lives of migrants